About Pocatello

 Frequently Asked Questions

-Property records for Pocatello, Idaho are maintained by the Bannock County Assessor's Office and the Bannock County Clerk and Recorder.
+Property records for Pocatello, Idaho are maintained by the Bannock County Assessor's Office and the Bannock County Clerk of the District Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Bannock County, including parcels in Pocatello.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Bannock County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Bannock County Clerk of the District Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Idaho counties provide online property record searches through their county websites.
-For in-person requests, visit the Bannock County offices at the county courthouse.
 The Bannock County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pocatello, Idaho residents are available through both county and state offices.
 The Idaho Department of Health and Welfare, Bureau of Vital Records, located in Boise, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Idaho.
 Orders can be placed online, by mail, or in person.
 Locally, the Bannock County Clerk's office issues marriage licenses and maintains marriage records for Bannock County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.